 Once you’ve visited your doctor, it’s time to start taking proactive measures to retain the hearing you have.
-One great way to improve your hearing health, or health in general, is by prescribing to a healthier diet.
+One great way to improve your hearing health, or health in general, is a healthier diet.

 Both diets associated with a lower risk for hearing loss included fruits, vegetables, nuts, legumes, and fish.
 So, to reduce your risk of hearing loss, start putting more fruits and veggies on your plate.

 In addition to eating well, exercise is a great way to keep your body in check.
 But did you know that it can help to improve your hearing health as well?
 That’s because your hearing health is connected to your heart's health.

 Most of us know that exercise is good for your cardiovascular health: The American Heart Association recommends just 30 minutes of exercise, 5 days a week.
 One study even found that poor cardiovascular health can lead to poor hearing health, so why not keep your heart and ears healthy?

 While exercise is great for your body, there’s one thing that isn’t: smoking.
 In fact, the National Institutes of Health (NIH) created a website dedicated to encouraging Americans to quit smoking, where the NIH illustrates how smoking negatively affects your brain, heart, lungs, and more.